 Starfield Library

-Starfield Library is one of the most impressive modern libraries around.
-As an avid reader (Check out my book recommendations – themed by countries around the world.)
-I do love to visit libraries when I’m overseas.
-You may already actually recognise Starfield Library’s impressive 42 foot tall towering shelves and escalators as it seems to have become pretty Insta and TikTok famous!
-Found in the middle of the COEX shopping mall(!), Starfield Library (also known as Byeolmadang Library) is open to the public and free of charge.
-Read my more detailed post.
+Starfield Library is one of the most impressive modern libraries around, and I was very excited to check it out during my visit to Seoul.
+I’m an avid reader – check out my book recommendations themed by countries around the world – and I do love to visit libraries when I’m overseas.
+I think literature is a fantastic way to get to know a country on a deeper level.
+You may already actually recognise Starfield Library’s impressive 42 foot tall towering shelves and escalators as it seems to have become pretty Insta and TikTok famous.
+Located in the middle of the COEX shopping mall(!), Starfield Library (also known as Byeolmadang Library) is open to the public and free of charge.
+Read my more detailed post about visiting Starfield Library in Seoul.

 Dinner: Korean Barbecue